 Stir-Fried Broccolini would taste great with Sauteed Scallops with Garlic, Grilled Shrimp Skewers, Instant Pot Teriyaki Chicken, Air Fryer Pork Chops or Marinated Beef Kabobs for a low-carb dinner.

 More Stir Fried Vegetables You Might Like:

-Stir-Fried Broccolini with Oyster Sauce is a delicious way to cook the interesting vegetable called broccolini.
+Stir-Fried Broccolini has amazing flavor from Oyster Sauce, and this is a delicious way to cook the interesting vegetable called broccolini.

 - 1 large bunch broccolini, about 1 pound

 - 1 T peanut oil or vegetable oil

 - 2 tsp. minced garlic (I used minced garlic from a jar)

 - 2 tsp. minced ginger root (I used minced ginger from a jar)

 - 1/2 tsp.
 Chili Garlic Sauce (optional, it’s quite spicy with this added)